athomasq/athomasq.github.io/categories/memos/2022-12-when-to-raise.md

 I don't advise trying to ‘time’ the market per se, but it's important to be aware of the general macro and fund-raising environment.
 There are times when capital is abundant, and other times when it’s scarce.
 When capital is scarce, fund-raising takes an enormous amount of time, effort, and focus – all of which would be better spent on building the business.
 So if possible, avoid situations where you’re forced to raise in a capital-scarce environment (easier said than done I know).

 Conversely, when capital is abundant, fund-raising is (relatively) easy, and it makes sense to seize the opportunity.
-Don’t over-optimize on valuation or round size; if you can get a good investor at a fair price on clean terms with a quick process, then do it, and get back to building your business.
+Don’t over-optimize on valuation or round size.  **If you can get a good investor at a fair price on clean terms with a quick process, do it**.
+And then get back to building your business.
 When money is on the table, take it.

 <br/>